1543446291/H1Z1-Server/README.md

 ## What is this project?

-This project aim to make a server emulator for the 2015/2016 version of H1Z1.
+This project aim to make a server for the 2015/2016 version of H1Z1.

 **How to use?**